muremwa/number-conversions/README.md

 ----------------------------

 ```
-An example of input file is found [here](/numbers/table_input.txt).
+An example of input file is found [here](/convert_numbers/table_input.txt).

-### d) number.file
+### d) convert_numbers.file
 This takes input completely from a file and outputs to another file.
 In the file, the first line is the list of comma-separated numbers to convert, the second is the new base, while the third is the current base, if any otherwise it's base 10.
-Example input is [here](/numbers/file_input.txt)
+Example input is [here](/convert_numbers/file_input.txt)

 ```
-python -m numbers.file input_file.txt output_file.txt
+python -m convert_numbers.file input_file.txt output_file.txt

 Written to 'out_file.txt'